-Since 1950 when formal hunter safety programs were introduced, the number of hunting and firearms-related accidents has declined dramatically.
+Hunter Education works.
+Since 1950, when formal hunter safety programs were introduced, the number of hunting and firearms-related accidents has declined dramatically nationwide.
 In Mississippi, we know that our hunter education efforts have reduced firearms accidents and saved lives.
-MDWFP offers the hunter education classes at numerous locations across the state, and the course includes ten (10) hours of instruction.
-Students must be ten (10) years old, must attend all course hours and score 70 or greater on the written exam.
+The Mississippi Department of Wildlife, Fisheries and Parks offers hunter education classes free of charge at numerous locations across the state.
+The hunter education course includes ten (10) hours of instruction, including time on firing range.
+Students must be ten (10) years old prior to December thirty-first (31) of the year of the class, must attend all course hours, must score 70 or greater on the written exam, and must complete firing exercise to acquire hunter education certification.

-Hunter Education Courses are typically held in each county during the late summer, fall, and winter months.
-Courses are taught by MDWFP staff or by certified volunteer instructors.
-Most Hunter Education Courses are held on Saturday; however some classes may be divided into multiple days.
-Updated Hunter Education Course schedules are available in August of each year at mdwfp.com.
+Hunter Education courses are typically held in each county during the late summer, fall, and winter months.
+Courses are taught by employees of the department or by certified volunteer instructors.
+Most Hunter Education courses are held on Saturday; however, some classes may be divided into multiple days.
+Updated Hunter Education course schedules are available in August of each year at mdwfp.com.
 Schedule date, time, or location is subject to change, so it is important to call and verify in advance prior to attending the course.

-Hunter Education Courses are also offered online.
-However, the online course is not intended to replace the traditional classroom course, but is designed to work within the established course curriculum and allow the Hunter Education Certification to be obtained throughout the year.
+Hunter Education courses are also offered online.
+However, the online course is not intended to replace the traditional classroom course, but is designed to work within the established course curriculum and allow the Hunter Education certification to be obtained throughout the year.
 Upon completing the online exam, the student then must complete the final three hours within a classroom setting.
-This allows the student time to interact with the instructor, and complete final testing.
-The last three hours of the online Hunter Education Course is available at any of the regional offices each week or at pre-determined times during the Hunter Education class held in each county.
-Please call one of our regional offices to sign up to complete the online hunter education class.
+This allows the student time to interact with the instructor, and complete final testing, and range firing exercises.
+The last three hours of the online hunter education course is available at any of the regional offices each week or at pre-determined times during the hunter education class held in each county.
+Please call one of our regional offices to sign up to finish the online hunter education class.

 The Hunter Education program is designed to: